Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 5:00 - 6:30 PM: 🫕 Feast on a fondue dinner at Hotel Oberland (1 hr 30 min)

-If you intend to take a Lautebrunnen day trip from Interlaken, select one of the daily itineraries above based on whether you’re willing to deal with the hassle of the cable car commute or prefer to stay locally in town while admiring nearby waterfalls.
-A day trip from Zurich is a poor idea logistically, as you’ll waste nearly 6 hours roundtrip commuting to Lauterbrunnen and back to the largest Swiss city.
+If taking a Lautebrunnen day trip from Interlaken, select one of the daily itineraries above based on whether you’re willing to deal with the hassle of the cable car commute or prefer to stay locally in town and admire nearby waterfalls.
+A day trip from Zurich is a poor idea, as you’ll waste nearly 6 hours roundtrip commuting to Lauterbrunnen and back to the largest Swiss city.

-For a Lauterbrunnen half day itinerary, I would recommend opting for the latter to avoid straying too far from the train station.
-With an all-day 22 minute route running between these Bernese Oberland gems, this still a reasonable time frame within which to explore the immediate area of Lauterbrunnen.
+For a Lauterbrunnen half day itinerary, opt for the second day plan to avoid straying too far from the train station.
+With an all-day 22 minute route running between these Bernese Oberland gems, this still a reasonable time frame to explore the immediate area of Lauterbrunnen.

-Assuming you have at least one day to dedicate to a Lauterbrunnen day tour, a travel maximalist plan can be carefully crafted by merging the two days denoted above.
-In this case, only plan to ascend to Mürren—which saves you from spending extra on the second half of the cable car route as well.
-Don’t finish the Northface Trail and instead continue with the Sprutz Waterfall detour down to Gimmewald, plus use public transportation to get to and from Trümmelbach Falls.
-With these minor adjustments, you can still see the vast majority of the top sites in the valley while making the absolute most of your day.
+With one full day to dedicate to a Lauterbrunnen day tour, a travel maximalist schedule can be carefully crafted by merging the two days denoted above.
+In this case, only ascend to Mürren—which avoids spending extra on the upper half of the cable car route as well.
+Don’t finish the Northface Trail and continue with the Sprutz Waterfall detour down to Gimmewald, plus use public transportation to get to and from Trümmelbach Falls.
+With these minor adjustments, you can see the top sites in the valley while making the absolute most of your day.

 How to Get Around Switzerland?

-The SBB Mobile app is Switzerland’s most popular public transport app and will be your key to success in navigating the country.
-Find personalized time tables and suggested routes between locations, purchase your tickets, and get relevant information about your journey when on the move — all within a simple mobile interface.
+The SBB Mobile app is Switzerland’s most popular public transport app and your key to success in navigating the country.
+Find personalized time tables and suggested routes between locations, purchase tickets, and get relevant transit information when on the move—all within a simple mobile interface.

-Depending on the length of your trip and intended amount of transit, the Swiss Travel Pass could be a huge cost saver — and save you the headache of purchasing individual tickets every time you’re on the go.
-This singular ticket grants you unlimited travel by train, bus and boat, as well as free admission to more than 500 museums and up to a 50% discount on many popular mountain excursions.
+Depending on the length of your trip and intended amount of transit, the Swiss Travel Pass could be a huge cost saver—and save you the headache of purchasing individual tickets every time you’re on the go.
+This singular ticket grants unlimited travel by train, bus, and boat, plus free admission to more than 500 museums and up to a 50% discount on popular mountain excursions.

 Pro Tip:

-If you’re under 25, you can buy the Swiss Travel Pass for even cheaper rates, with a 30% discount on the regular pass prices.
+If under 25, purchase the Swiss Travel Pass for even cheaper rates with a 30% discount on the regular pass prices.

 Discover which Swiss Travel Pass is right for you and learn the ins and outs of commuting by train, bus, and cable car in this comprehensive Lauterbrunnen transit guide with relevant routes and timetables.